Tornadoes strike Texas, Oklahoma; more storms in forecast | Science-Environment

 Several roads and highways were closed Thursday morning in parts of Oklahoma and Arkansas because of flash flooding.

+In Bixby, Oklahoma, located south of Tulsa, officials opened a temporary shelter at a church after thunderstorms flooded some homes and streets in one neighbourhood.
+In East Texas, a tornado on Thursday damaged several campers and buildings at an RV park in Rusk County, Sheriff Johnwayne Valdez told KTRE-TV.
+The Rusk County Office of Emergency Management reported one person was injured after being hit by a tree.

-In Texas, a "large and dangerous tornado" was spotted Wednesday in the rural community of Lockett, about 170 miles (275 kilometers) northwest of Dallas, said the National Weather Service office in Norman, Oklahoma.
+On Wednesday, a ''large and dangerous tornado'' was spotted in the rural community of Lockett, about 170 miles (275 kilometers) northwest of Dallas, said the National Weather Service office in Norman, Oklahoma.

 There were no significant injuries or deaths to residents in Wilbarger County, Sheriff Brian Fritze told KAUZ-TV.
 He said several homes and barns appeared to sustain extensive damage.

+In Washington County in northwest Arkansas, officials performed more than 30 water rescues as heavy rainfall flooded homes and streets in the cities of Fayetteville and Johnson, KHBS/KHOG-TV reported.

-The Wednesday storms were the latest in several rounds of severe weather in the central United States.
+The storms on Wednesday and Thursday were the latest in several rounds of severe weather in the central United States.
 Last week, a tornado damaged more than 1,000 buildings in the Wichita suburb of Andover, Kansas.
 Three University of Oklahoma meteorology students died in a car crash while returning from storm chasing.

-More stormy weather was expected Thursday from Texas into parts of the South.
-The storms could bring more tornadoes, large hail and damaging winds, and the threat of severe weather will continue Friday in parts of the South and over the weekend in the central Plains and Midwest, the weather service said.
+The storms, which were moving east into other southern US states, could bring more tornadoes, large hail and damaging winds, and the threat of severe weather will continue Friday in parts of the South and over the weekend in the central Plains and Midwest, the weather service said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)